Business and Enterprise

 Protect your company from cybercriminals.Start Free Trial

-A supply chain attack (also known as a third-party attack, value-chain attack or backdoor breach) is when an attacker accesses a business’s network via third-party vendors or suppliers; or, through the supply chain.
-Supply chains can be massive in scope and complex in their relationships, which is why some attacks are so difficult to trace.
+A supply chain attack, which is also known as a third-party attack, value-chain attack or backdoor breach, is when a cybercriminal accesses a business’s network via third-party vendors or through the supply chain.
+Supply chains can be massive and complex, which is why some attacks are so difficult to trace.

 Many businesses work with dozens of suppliers for everything from ingredients or production materials to outsourced work and technology.
-This is why it’s so important to protect the supply chain and ensure the companies you’re working with are as committed to that protection as you are.
+This is why it’s so important to protect the supply chain and ensure the companies you’re working with are as committed to security as you are.

 A software supply chain attack only requires one compromised application or piece of software to deliver malware across the entire supply chain.
 Attacks will often target an application’s source code, delivering malicious code into a trusted app or software system.

-Attackers often target software or application updates as entry points.
-The problem with software supply chain attacks is that they’re so difficult to trace, with cybercriminals often using stolen certificates to “sign” the code to make it look legitimate.
+Cybercriminals often target software or application updates as entry points.
+Software supply chain attacks are incredibly difficult to trace, with cybercriminals often using stolen certificates to “sign” the code to make it look legitimate.

 Inserting malware into a computer’s booting code is an attack that only takes a second to unfold.
 Once a computer boots up, the malware is executed, jeopardising the entire system.
 Firmware attacks are quick, often undetectable if you’re not looking for them and incredibly damaging.

-Detecting a supply chain attack quickly is the key to ensuring the damage isn’t irreversible.
+Detecting a supply chain attack quickly is the key to ensuring the damage is limited and reversible.
 By using modern tools, you can detect all kinds of supply chain attacks from firmware to software and beyond.
 Here’s what you need: